Bil Keane: Awards

-Keane was a four-time recipient of the National Cartoonists Society's Award for Best Syndicated Panel, winning in 1967, 1971, 1973 and 1974.
+Keane received the National Cartoonists Society's Award for Best Syndicated Panel four times, in 1967, 1971, 1973 and 1974.
 In 1981, he was awarded the Inkpot Award.
-In 1982, Keane was named the Society's Cartoonist of the Year and received its top honor, the Reuben Award.
-He also received the Elzie Segar Award in 1982 for his unique contribution to the cartooning profession.
-In 1998, he became the tenth recipient of the Arizona Heritage Award, joining—among others—Barry Goldwater, Sandra Day O'Connor, Mo Udall and Erma Bombeck.
+In 1982, he was named the Society's Cartoonist of the Year and received the Reuben Award, the Society's top honor.
+That year he also received the Elzie Segar Award for his unique contribution to the cartooning profession.

-Keane was honored with the Silver T-Square Award from the National Cartoonist Society in 2002 for "outstanding dedication" to the Society and the cartooning profession.
-In 2008, Keane was honored with the Sergio Award from the Comic Art Professional Society.
+In 1998, Keane became the tenth recipient of the Arizona Heritage Award, joining—among others—Barry Goldwater, Sandra Day O'Connor, Mo Udall and Erma Bombeck.
+In 2002 Keane was honored with the Silver T-Square Award from the National Cartoonist Society for "outstanding dedication" to the Society and the cartooning profession.
+In 2008, he received the Sergio Award from the Comic Art Professional Society.

 Friends

-Keane had a close friendship with humorist and newspaper columnist Erma Bombeck.
-Keane provided illustrations for Bombeck's book Just Wait Until You Have Children of Your Own!
+Keane was close friends with humorist and newspaper columnist Erma Bombeck.
+He provided illustrations for Bombeck's book Just Wait Until You Have Children of Your Own!
 (1972), and considered himself instrumental in convincing Bombeck and her family to move to Arizona near his home.
-In 1996, he was a pall bearer at Bombeck's funeral.
+He was a pallbearer at Bombeck's funeral in 1996.

 Stephan Pastis, creator of Pearls Before Swine, acknowledged he was good friends with Keane and Keane's son, Jeff.
-Pastis has notably parodied The Family Circus in his own strip a number of times, and Keane wrote a satirical "attack" on these jokes as a foreword for Pastis' Pearls collection Macho Macho Animals.
+Pastis has parodied The Family Circus in his own strip several times, and Keane wrote a satirical "attack" on these jokes as a foreword for Pastis' Pearls collection Macho Macho Animals.

-Keane switched with Scott Adams of Dilbert in the 1997 comic strip switcheroo.
+In the comic strip switcheroo of 1997, Keane switched strips with Scott Adams of Dilbert.
 Adams said, "Bil was a misunderstood creative genius who knew how to write for his target audience.
 He was also a great guy.
 I was a big fan."

 Keane also counted fellow cartoonists Charles M. Schulz (Peanuts) and Mell Lazarus (Miss Peach, Momma) as close friends.

 In 1994, the characters from The Family Circus made a "guest appearance" in Bill Griffith's Zippy the Pinhead comic strip.
 Griffith said, "I remembered Bil's affection for Zippy, so I decided to bite the bullet and call him to ask if, instead of me parodying his strip, he'd agree to jam with me..."
-The characters were drawn into the strip by Keane, but the dialog was written by Griffith.
-Then, on March 7, 1995, Zippy made an appearance in a Family Circus panel, drawn in by Bill Griffith.
-Griffith said Family Circus was "the last remaining folk art strip."
-Griffith said, "It's supposed to be the epitome of squareness, but it turns the corner into a hip zone."
+Keane drew his characters in Griffith's strip, with dialogue written for them by Griffith.
+Then, on March 7, 1995, Zippy made an appearance, drawn by Griffith, in a Family Circus panel.
+Griffith said that Family Circus was "the last remaining folk art strip" and that "It's supposed to be the epitome of squareness, but it turns the corner into a hip zone."